StarHack/go-icedrive/README.md

 - Move File / Folder to trash
 - Empty Trash

+**The Encrypted section of Icedrive is not yet supported as I didn't get their Twofish implementation right yet...**

 ## Getting Started

 Copy `.env-sample` to `.env` and use your own email + password.
 You may then change `main.go` to use the commented out login block for a username/password login.